-Concept Plan Proposal Recommendations General land uses, excluding forest management activities (continued) 8.
-Subdivisions / "parcelization" of easement lands Concept Plan Proposal Up to 5 subdivisions of no less than 5,000 acres per subdivision; 2 in 5 subdivision lot creation eliminated.
-Allowed to gift or sell "no more than 50 acresin the aggregate to a governmental or quasi-governmental entity" For the Balance and Legacy easements combined, limit to no more than 5 to 10 subdivisions (Commission to decide exact number) of no less than 5,000 acres; subdivision boundaries can cross over the boundaries of the two easements.
-79 Limit significantly the size of any one parcel making up part of 50 acres; allow gift or sale only upon finding by the Holder that the legally-stipulated use of the acreage will not adversely impact conservation values of easement and is located near development areas.
-Ensure appropriate acreage granted to BPL for public campgrounds and campsites.
+General land uses, excluding forest management activities (continued) 8.
+Subdivisions / "parcelization" of easement lands Up to 5 subdivisions of no less than 5,000 acres per subdivision; 2 in 5 subdivision lot creation eliminated.
+Allowed to gift or sell "no more than 50 acresin the aggregate to a governmental or quasi-governmental entity" For the Balance and Legacy easements combined, the Commission has tentatively concluded that the total number of subdivisions should be limited to a number no less than 5 or greater than 10, with no subdivision being smaller than 5,000 acres, and with permission for subdivision boundaries to cross over the boundaries of the two easements.
+The Commission is particularly interested in public comment on: (1) the appropriate number of subdivisions for the two easements within this range; (2) the specific reasons supporting the number chosen; and (3) any implications to stewardship funding needs or other needs created or not created by the number of subdivisions allowed.
+(Continued on next page)

-9 Staff/consultants recommend that the Commission significantly reduce the combined total of twenty-five (25) subdivisions allowed by the Balance and Legacy easements.
-Staff/consultants contend that it is untenable for any easement Holder to effectively monitor easement performance of 25 separate property owners.
-In addition, legally permitting up to 25 subdivisions of this 357,000 +/- acres (Balance and Legacy combined) means that the easement lands, over time, could involve separately-owned 15,000 acre parcels, making consistent, cross-boundary landscape-scale management for wildlife and recreation very challenging if not impossible.
-Allowing a total of five subdivisions of no less than 5,000 acres, and therefore the prospect of the Holder monitoring the activities of five different owners of sizeable parcels (even if some of these parcels were closer to the minimum permitted 5,000 acres) appears to staff/consultants to be both quite manageable and preserving of the ability to manage at a landscape scale.
-Allowing the staff/consultant-proposed upper limit of ten subdivisions appears to also preserve the ability for landscape-scale management, although the ability of a Holder to monitor the activities of ten separate landowners is somewhat less clear, and likely dependent on the nature of the landowner and the activities performed on those ten separate tracts (for example, ten owners performing timber harvesting operations of varying quality and approach could present different demands than ten owners, five of whom were conducting timber harvesting operations and five of whom were conducting minimum harvesting operations).
+Staff/consultants have recommended that the Commission significantly reduce the combined total of twenty-five (25) subdivisions allowed by the Balance and Legacy easements, stating their belief that it is untenable for any easement Holder to effectively monitor easement performance of 25 separate property owners.
+In addition, staff/consultants point out that: (1) legally permitting up to 25 subdivisions of this 357,000 +/- acres (Balance and Legacy combined) means that the easement lands, over time, could involve separately-owned 15,000 acre parcels, making consistent, crossboundary landscape-scale management for wildlife and recreation very challenging if not impossible; (2) allowing a total of five subdivisions of no less than 5,000 acres, and therefore the prospect of the Holder monitoring the activities of five different owners of sizeable parcels (even if some of these parcels were closer to the minimum permitted 5,000 acres) appears to staff/consultants to be both guite manageable and preserving of the ability to manage at a landscape scale; and (3) allowing the upper limit of ten subdivisions appears to also preserve the ability for landscape-scale management, although the ability of a Holder to monitor the activities of ten separate landowners is somewhat less clear, and likely dependent on the nature of the landowner and the activities performed on those ten separate tracts (for example, ten owners performing timber harvesting operations of varying quality and approach could present different demands than ten owners, five of whom were conducting timber harvesting operations and five of whom were conducting minimum harvesting operations).